jbrz0/morning-briefing/README.md

 &nbsp;&nbsp;

-## Running on Startup
+## Running

-Because the [News API][1] only allows API requests from localhost, we can run the app on startup locally.
-Then bookmark localhost with a unique port (set in `/data/server.js`).
-Default port here is 11843.
+Because the [News API][1] only allows API requests from localhost, we can run the app on startup locally to see live results (or use paid version/other api feed).
+Fallback demo feed is used on example.

-_Based on operating system_: [https://pm2.keymetrics.io/docs/usage/startup][2]

-1. `pm2 startup`
+1. edit .env.sample
-2. Copy & paste provided path in terminal
-3. Startup the app via `npm run startup` (uses pm2, ensure no other processes are running)
-4. Save to the pm2 startup list `pm2 save`

-To disable, or reset pm2 startup scripts, use `pm2 unstartup`
+- [News API][1]
+- [Open Weather API][1]
+- Links & Title (for bookmarks)

 ### Usage:
 - Dev: `npm run dev`